mpartel/delicious-validation/README.md

 - Error messages should be close to the validation code.
 Although we also support reusable validators, we believe a little potential repetition in the name of simplicity is a good tradeoff here.
 - Validation errors should know the field that failed so the UI can display the error in the appropriate place.
 - Validated objects should be composable.
 We validate fields recursively.
-- Error message sentence structure should be free regulated.
+- Error message sentence structure should be not be limited.

 ## How it works